 Previous research has established the successful production of fiber-reinforced PET composites, encompassing glass fiber, carbon fiber, and natural fiber variants.
 Natural fiber-based PET composites exhibit significant degradation at elevated temperatures due to incompatible functional groups with PET plastic.

-Carbon fiber-reinforced PET composites are utilized in the automotive and aerospace industries due to their lightweight properties, exceptional strength, and outstanding mechanical characteristics..
+Carbon fiber-reinforced PET composites are utilized in the automotive and aerospace industries due to their lightweight properties, exceptional strength, and outstanding mechanical characteristics.
 PET, due to its stiffness, elevated glass transition temperature, and enhanced mechanical qualities relative to polypropylene, has been regarded as a viable alternative to polypropylene-based composites.